 Warning Signs That Your Kid's Backpack Is Not Properly Fitted in Hopkins

 Our children's safety is a top priority.
-We teach them to look both ways, to wear their seat belt, and to wear a bike helmet.
-But unknowingly, we're placing them at risk for a variety of injuries by not teaching them how to wear a backpack safely in Hopkins.
+We teach them all sorts of safety rules like how to safely ride a bike or swim in the pool.
+But unknowingly, we're placing them at risk for a variety of injuries by not teaching them how to wear a backpack safely.

 The American Academy of Orthopedic Surgeons explains that kids who carry backpacks that weigh more than 15-percent of their body weight are prone to neck, back, and shoulder pain, muscle and joint issues, and even permanent damage to posture.

 Students still-growing spines are especially vulnerable to the heavy load in their backpacks.
 According to the U.S. Consumer Product Safety Commission over 22,000 strains, sprains, dislocations, and fractures from backpacks are treated in emergency rooms, physicians' offices and clinics annually.
 The backpack injury problem has become so widespread that some states have passed backpack safety legislation to force school districts to develop ways of reducing the weight of students' backpacks.

 6 Warning signs that a kid's backpack is too heavy or poorly fitted include:

 - Stiff neck or difficulty turning the head both ways

 - Tingling in the hands or fingers